Last updated: 29th April 2021

 Please visit the NHS website for the latest information.

 Information for fundraising event attendees

 As many of our supporters will know, the fundraising work we do helps ensure that our patients and their families can receive the care they need, free of charge, at the time they most need it.
-A big part of this comes from people taking part in our events and the sponsorship they raise at our large scale events.
+A big part of this comes from people taking part in our events and the sponsorship they raise at our events.

 We recognise how much these events mean to you; from every £1 you’ve raised in sponsorship, through to the weeks and months of training you have committed.
 These events and the valuable funds they raise are equally as important to the team here at LOROS.

 Information about LOROS shops, accepting donated items and our collection service

 All of our shops are now open.
 We are following government guidelines and have put the following measures in place to keep our customers and staff safe: